yharish991/coding-test/README.md

 ## API Documentation

-Run swagger on local machine and the open the file `coding-test.yml` file in the swagger editor.
+Run swagger on local machine and the open the file `coding-test.yml` in the swagger editor.